Lawyering Skills at Loyola

 Loyola's faculty includes experts in diverse areas of the substantive law, publishing articles in the highest ranked academic journals and peers reviews.
 One of the things which distinguishes Loyola's faculty from others with similar credentials is the faculty's use of their expertise in the legal community, and their seamless integration of the doctrinal expertise with practical skills training in the classroom.
 Moreover, there are 13 full-time faculty members who teach in the required skills curriculum.

 About two-thirds to three-quarters of students (averaging about 250 students) annually participate in off-campus externship programs in judicial chambers, government agencies and public-interest law firms.
 The greatest percentage of students work with government agencies, followed by judicial chambers, then public interest firms.
-An additional 40-60 students each year participate in the Volunteer Income Tax Assistance, or VITA, program.

 Curriculum designed with the "real world" in mind